solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 The second impact is that users will not be able to update their stakes during the epoch reward phases, and will have to wait until the end of the epoch reward period to make any changes.
+This includes lamport transfers to their stake accounts so things like Jito MEV tip distribution will also need to wait until the end of the epoch reward period to distribute tip earnings.

 Nonetheless, the overall amount of time that the user must wait before receiving and updating their stake rewards should be roughly equivalent to what